 - The motto “In God We Trust”

-The motto “In God We Trust” was moved to the obverse of the coin starting in 2009.
+Following the signing of H.R.
+2764 “The Consolidation Appropriations Act of 2008,” the motto “In God We Trust” was moved to the obverse of the coin starting in 2009.

 The Four Edge Inscriptions

 The motto “In God We Trust” has been the official national motto of the United States since 1956.
-It first appeared on US coinage in 1864, and since 1938, all US coins have included the inscription.
+It first appeared on U.S. coinage in 1864, and since 1938, all U.S. coins have included the inscription.

-When the Presidential Dollar series first began, there was some controversy about the supposed omission of the “In God We Trust” motto.
-Some widely circulated emails and articles mentioned that the motto had been removed from the coins in order to “phase God out of America.”
+When the Presidential Dollar series began, there was controversy about the supposed omission of the “In God We Trust” motto.
+Some widely circulated emails and articles mentioned that the motto had been removed from the coins to “phase God out of America.”
 The same emails and articles often called for a boycott of the new coins.
 These claims were false, as the motto was included on the edge inscriptions of the coins.

 Edge Inscription Errors

 In the first step, blanks are fed into a coining machine, which strikes the obverse and reverse designs on the coins.
-These coins are dispensed into a large bin.
+These coins are then dispensed into a large bin.
 In the second step, coins from the bins are fed into an edge-incusing machine, which produces the inscriptions.

 Because of the process described, the heads-tails orientation of the lettering on circulating coins is random.
-Approximately one half of the time the lettering will be heads-side up, and one half of the time the lettering will be tails-side up.
+Approximately one half of the time the lettering will be heads-side up, and one half the time the lettering will be tails-side up.

 Errors have occurred when coins have not received the second step of the minting process and were released into circulation without edge lettering.
 Other errors have occurred when the edge lettering has been doubled or doubled and inverted.
 Find more information on Presidential Dollar Errors.